sithumsamaraweera/JAVA-OOP-LEARNING-SERIES/03-Constructor(lec2).md

     }

 * Why we use key word "this" in Parameterized Constructors ?

   Because key word " this "refers to the particular/current object and lets us access its values (fields)

-* FINAL EXAMPLE
+* EXAMPLE 03:
 ```java
     public class Car{ // creating class named car
         String brand;           // attiributes of the car class